 In April 2014, the revised R&TTE Directive, now called Radio Equipment Directive (RED) was published in the Official Journal of the European Union, after the agreement of the European Parliament and the Council of Ministers.
 The concept of “foreseeable use” must be taken into account for conformity assessment, as proposed by ANEC, to protect vulnerable consumers.

-In 2022, ANEC proposed a similar amendment for the ongoing revision of the Machinery Directive.
-If accepted, the standardisation request for the new Machinery Regulation, expected for 2023, will have to cover this aspect too.
+In 2023, ANEC proposed a similar amendment for the revision of the Machinery Directive, which was accepted.
+Therefore, the draft standardisation request for the new Machinery Regulation, is covering this aspect too, based on our comments.

 The above Directives set the legal basis for safety and accessibility standards to meet the needs of all consumers.
-New standardisation requests were approved in 2016 and the work started in 2017 should continue in 2023 on household appliances (CENELEC TC 61) and lifts (CEN TC 10).
+New standardisation requests were approved in 2016 and the work started in 2017 should continue on household appliances (CENELEC TC 61) and lifts (CEN TC 10).
 In 2022, we were pleased to see that the revision of EN 81-70:2021/FprA1 on accessibility of lifts was approved , thus solving the ANEC’s appeal lodged in 2017.
-In addition, ANEC proposed a fuller revision of the standard to address wider accessibility issues, which should be discussed in 2023 and to which we plan to contribute.
+In addition, ANEC proposed a fuller revision of the standard to address wider accessibility issues, to which we are contributing.

 ‘Design for All’ standard